Terriao/OpenDPC/test_data/README.md

 - The conversion scripts and the encoded V-PCC ladders generated from them — under the project's MIT licence;
 - The raw frames on Google Drive — under the **same licence as the upstream Sketchfab model**, which the downstream user is responsible for checking before any redistribution.

-If you are a Sketchfab model author and find a sequence in this set that you would prefer we remove, please open an issue or email `gaowei262@pku.edu.cn`; we will take it down promptly.

 ---